 Aside from their lovely scents, many types of plant essences are well-known and accepted for their antimicrobial qualities.
 Pure essential oils are so potent that they can destroy certain microbes (bacteria, fungus and viruses) with the compounds they contain.
 With all of the cleaning recipes you can make at home, why not add some extra cleaning power and pizzazz by adding in essential oils?

-Not all EOs are created equal, my friends.
+Not all essential oils are created equal, my friends.
 When looking for the right essential oil, make sure you’re picking up pure essences so that you’re getting the maximum intended benefits from the healthiest and most potent plants.
 Essential oils are extracted through steam distillation or cold pressing from the very herbs, plants or flowers themselves and the purest oil is derived from that.
 That’s why the scent is so potent, the beneficial properties are so plentiful and are the oils are quite concentrated.
 All of the benefits are distilled into the teeniest, tiniest droplets and bottled up for your use and pleasure.
 Because of how potent the EOs are, it is recommended to use them diluted and not directly on the skin (they can cause skin reactions or may have other side effects).
-I’ll cover dilutions and risks a littler later on in the post.
+I’ll cover dilutions and risks below.

-I’m often asked about by favorite brand of EOs.
+I’m often asked about my favorite brand of EOs.
 It’s not like I stand there with a microscope and have a team of scientists backing my research.
 I trust my gut; I go with popular brands that check out online and in-store (the ones which are highest rated on Amazon are usually the same ones that the health food store employees recommend).